Brandon Crawford Player Props: Giants vs. Yankees

 - Crawford hit .231 with 15 doubles, two triples, nine home runs and 42 walks.

-- He homered in 7.6% of his games last season (118 in all), leaving the ballpark in 2% of his chances at the plate.
+- Including the 118 games he logged a plate appearance in last season, he went yard in nine of them (7.6%), taking the pitcher deep in 2% of his trips to the plate.

-- Crawford picked up an RBI in 36 of 118 games last season (30.5%), including 11 occasions when he drove in multiple runs (9.3%).
-He had three or more RBIs in three games.
+- Crawford picked up an RBI in 30.5% of his 118 games last year, with two or more RBIs in 9.3% of those games (11).
+He drove in three or more runs in three games.

+- He scored in 43 of 118 games last season, with multiple runs in seven of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.